-\Council will be carrying over funding from a range of grants as indicated above.
-The carry over grants and the matching expenditure will be presented to Council at the next budget review.
+Council will be carrying over funding from a range of grants - these will be presented to Council at the midyear budget review.

 Capital Expenditure Budget

 The Council is highly dependent upon grant funding for capital activities.
 In the 2021/22 the Council will be prioritizing funding applications for the following activities: